The solvability of consensus in iterated models extended with safe-consensus: Impossibility of consensus in the WRO and OWR iterated models

-With the $n=3$ version of Theorem \ref{lemminimumKboxesFULLWOR} at hand, We have the following equalities, proving the lower bound result for the case of $n=3$ processes.
+In this section, we prove that the consensus task cannot be implemented in the WRO iterated model with safe-consensus objects and we extend this result to the OWR iterated model, by showing that the WRO and OWR iterated models are equivalent models in their computational power to solve tasks.
+Given that there exists a protocol in the standard model that solves consensus with registers and safe-consensus objects \cite{yehudagafni}, it is a consequence of the results presented in this section that the WRO and OWR iterated models are not equivalent to the standard model extended with safe-consensus objects.

-\section{The impossibility of consensus in the WRO iterated model}
+\subsection{The impossibility of consensus in the WRO iterated model}

-In this section, we give a negative result concerning protocols in the WRO iterated model; namely, we show that the following question

-It does not have a positive answer.
-Although there exists wait-free shared memory protocols that can solve consensus using safe-consensus objects \cite{yehudagafni}, in this paper we show that there is no protocol in the WRO iterated model that solves consensus using safe-consensus objects.
+We give a negative result concerning protocols in the WRO iterated model.
+Although there exist wait-free shared memory protocols that can solve consensus using safe-consensus objects \cite{yehudagafni}, in this paper we show that there is no protocol in the WRO iterated model that solves consensus using safe-consensus objects.
+We first introduce some extra definitions and results that we will be using and after that, we prove that there is no protocol in the WRO iterated model which can solve the consensus task.
 For simplicity, we will refer to a protocol in the WRO iterated model simply as a WRO protocol.